MiguelDordio/JSONGenerator/README.md

 ## How to use

 1. Create a JSONInspector instance
-2. Add one of the library`s annotations to the desired object
+2. (Optional) Add one of the library`s annotations to the desired object
 3. Invoke either the .objectToJSON or .objectToJSONPrettyPrint acording to the desired results

 ## Examples